-C.1.28 Indicate whether the Articles of Association or Board regulations stipulate specific rules on appointing a proxy to the Board, the procedures thereof and, in particular, the maximum number of proxy appointments a director may hold, as well as any limits established with regard to categories which may be delegated beyond legally-imposed limitations.
+C.1.24 Indicate whether the Articles of Association or Board regulations stipulate specific rules on appointing a proxy to the Board in favour of other board members, the procedures thereof and, in particular, the maximum number of proxy appointments a director may hold, as well as any limits established with regard to categories which may be delegated beyond legally-imposed limitations.
 If so, give brief details.

 Article 25 of the Board of Directors' Regulations establishes that its members must make every attempt to attend its meetings.
-Those who cannot do so personally must endeavor to ensure representation by another
+Those who cannot do so personally must endeavor to ensure representation by another board member.
+Representation must be granted in writing and specifically for each session, including the respective instructions, and be communicated to the President or Secretary by any method possible ensuring its reception; a board member may simultaneously represent several others at once.
+In any event, non-executive Directors may only be represented by another non-executive Director.

-C.1.29 Mention the number of meetings held during the year by the Board of Directors.
+C.1.25 Mention the number of meetings held during the year by the Board of Directors.
 Also indicate, if relevant, the times that the Board has met without the presence of the Chairman.
 Attendance will also include proxies appointed with specific instructions.